ncatlab/nlab-content/pages/3596.md

 1. The eliminator term $J$ of identity types in type theory is also preserved by substitution.
 This imposes an additional *[[coherence]]* requirement which is tricky to obtain categorically.
 See the references by [Warren](#Warren) and [Garner-van den Berg](#vdBergGarner) for methods that ensure this, such as by invoking an [[algebraic weak factorization system]].
 It can also be handled *a la* [[Vladimir Voevodsky|Voevodsky]] by using a (possibly [[univalence axiom|univalent]]) [[universe]].

 1. Finally, substitution in type theory is strictly functorial/[[associativity|associative]], whereas it is modeled categorically by pullback which is generally not strictly so.
 This is a general issue with the categorical interpretation of [[dependent type theory]], not something specific to identity types.
 It can be resolved by passing to a [[split fibration]] which is equivalent to the [[codomain fibration]], or by making use of a [[universe]].
+See [[categorical model of dependent types]].

 ### Interpretation in a type-theoretic model category